Runarok/url-redir/README.md

 - **Dynamic Redirection**: Redirect users to custom URLs based on the hash in the URL.
 - **Popup Confirmation**: Optionally show a confirmation popup before redirecting users.
-- **Cancel and Undo**: Allow users to cancel the redirect, with the option to undo the cancellation and proceed with the redirection.
+- **Background Opening for Bulk URLs**: Open multiple URLs in the background, with the last URL loaded into the current tab.
 - **Customizable Redirect Rules**: Easily add, remove, or modify redirect rules in a separate JSON file.
 - **Responsive and Dark-Themed UI**: A clean, user-friendly interface with a modern dark theme.
+- **Toast Notifications**: Non-intrusive feedback for actions, such as URLs being opened.

 ---